DYANE N. SHERWOOD, PhD

 "Response to Margaret Wilkinson"

-This was a talk given at the 50th Anniversary Conference of the Journal of Analytical Psychology in Oxford, England, in response to an address by Margaret Wilkinson.
+This was a talk given at the 50th Anniversary Conference of the Journal of Analytical Psychology in Oxford, England, in response to an address by Margaret Wilkinson., and published in the J. of Analytical Psychology.

 2003